mberinger/person-service/README.md

 GET /person

 The `person-service` provides a 'client' for consuming services to use.
-In version `0.0.1-SNAPSHOT`, the `person-service` provides basic details about a person, in version `0.0.2-SNAPSHOT`, the `person-service` additionally provides details about a person's dependencies i.e. children/kids.
+In version `0.0.1-SNAPSHOT`, the `person-service` provides basic details about a person, in version `0.0.2-SNAPSHOT`, the `person-service` additionally provides details about a person's title i.e. Mr, Mrs and etc.

 There are two consumer services, `address-service` and `contact-service` that are detailed below.